-Delays occurred in the Committee's ability to review the one request that was waiting because of the overall number of requests waiting for review.
+Delays occurred in the Committee's ability to review the requests that were waiting for review.

-To address the backlog, the Committee met each month, except in August.
+To address this backlog, the Committee met each month, except in August.
 Additionally, the Chair of the Committee authorized a Panel which met monthly from January to August.